myousuke/company-research-agent/README.md

 ### Quick Setup (Recommended)

-The easiest way to get started is using the setup script:
+The easiest way to get started is using the setup script (it will use the [`uv`](https://github.com/astral-sh/uv) package manager automatically if available):

 1. Clone the repository:
 ```bash